 my mother, Honora Ultach,

-We were a perching house, set in the very edge of things,
+We were a perching house, set at the very edge of things,

 the castle walls contiguous

-with the cliff precipitous, seeming set one day to tumble into
+with the cliff, precipitous, seeming set one day to tumble

 It was never silent since the sea was always speaking: shushing